Division of Biostatistics

 For more information about our Genetic Epidemiology training programs, including the Master of Science in Genetic Epidemiology (GEMS) or the certificate, please visit the Degrees & Requirements section of this page.

 The Division of Biostatistics includes world-renowned scientific leaders in their respective areas.
 D.C.
 Rao, PhD, director of the Division of Biostatistics and the program director, is one of the founding fathers of the field.

-Training programs begin approximately July 1 each year with preparatory workshops, followed by intensive summer semester courses.
+Training programs begin on approximately July 1 each year, with preparatory workshops followed by intensive summer semester courses.
 For the fall courses, the programs follow the calendar of the College of Arts & Sciences.

-Those interested in applying for a training program or to learn more information may contact the program manager.
+Those interested in applying for a training program or in learning more information may email the program manager.

-The program is located in the Division of Biostatistics on the fifth floor of the Bernard Becker Medical Library (660 S. Euclid Ave.), Rooms 500-508.
+The program is located in the Division of Biostatistics on the fifth floor of the Bernard Becker Medical Library, Rooms 500-508.

 Division of Biostatistics